Sunday between 9 and 15 October, Year B

 Though we so often haven’t a clue,

 help us to bring your presence to their life.

 We look at each other this morning and ask,

 what must we do?
 How can we serve each other?

-Give wisdom and vision to our minister and all who lead the church
+Give wisdom and vision to all who lead this church, your church,

 Help us to listen, to show love, to be there,

 to stand for you in each other’s lives.